-Based on the research findings, it is concluded that the consumer behavior variable has a positive and significant influence on the decision to purchase second-hand clothing in Kota Lubuk Pakam.
-However, the consumer interest variable does not have a significant effect on purchasing decisions.
-Nevertheless, through testing both direct and indirect influences, the consumer behavior (X1) and consumer interest (X2) variables can simultaneously influence the purchase decision (Y).
+Based on the research findings, it is concluded that the consumer behaviour variable positively and significantly influences the decision to purchase second-hand clothing in Kota Lubuk Pakam.
+However, the consumer interest variable does not significantly affect purchasing decisions.
+Nevertheless, through testing both direct and indirect influences, the consumer behaviour (X1) and consumer interest (X2) variables can simultaneously influence the purchase decision (Y).

-The researcher also suggests gaining a deeper understanding of consumer behavior when shopping for second-hand clothing, such as by providing a variety of products that align with their preferences.
-Marketing strategies that emphasize price, quality, and fashion trends may be more effective than relying solely on promotions based on consumer interest.
-Given the high public interest in second-hand clothing despite the import ban, the government needs to evaluate related policies.
+The researcher also suggests gaining a deeper understanding of consumer behaviour when shopping for second-hand clothing, such as by providing various products that align with their preferences.
+Marketing strategies that emphasise price, quality, and fashion trends may be more effective than relying solely on promotions based on consumer interest.
+Despite the high public interest in second-hand clothing despite the import ban, the government must evaluate related policies.
 Alternatives such as stricter regulations on cleanliness standards and the sustainability of second-hand clothing could be solutions to ensure that the local industry continues to grow without ignoring consumer preferences.

-For future research, it is recommended to expand the scope by considering additional factors such as the influence of social media, fashion trends, and environmental awareness on second-hand clothing purchase decisions.
+Future research should expand the scope by considering additional factors such as the influence of social media, fashion trends, and environmental awareness on second-hand clothing purchase decisions.
 Additionally, qualitative research methods could provide a deeper understanding of why consumers choose second-hand clothing despite import restrictions.